DaniBis/doWhat-2.0/README.md

 # Optional: export CRON_BASE_URL=https://staging.dowhat.app
 pnpm seed:places:bangkok   # warms ~10 tiles via /api/cron/places/bangkok
 pnpm seed:events:bangkok   # runs ingest once via /api/cron/events/run
-pnpm seed:social-sweat     # provisions Bucharest pilot data (profiles, venues, sessions, open slots) pnpm rollback:social-sweat # removes the Bucharest pilot data (sessions/venues/activities/profiles/auth users)
+pnpm seed:dowhat           # provisions Bucharest pilot data (profiles, venues, sessions, open slots) pnpm rollback:dowhat       # removes the Bucharest pilot data (sessions/venues/activities/profiles/auth users)
 ```

-`seed:social-sweat` talks directly to Supabase (no cron endpoint).
-Export `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` (or `SUPABASE_SERVICE_KEY`) before running, optionally `SOCIAL_SWEAT_SEED_PASSWORD` to force a deterministic password for newly created pilot users.
+`seed:dowhat` talks directly to Supabase (no cron endpoint).
+Provide `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY` (or `SUPABASE_SERVICE_KEY`), and `SUPABASE_ANON_KEY` via exports or the root `.env.local`/`.env` (the script now loads them automatically).
+Optionally set `DOWHAT_SEED_PASSWORD` to force a deterministic password for newly created pilot users.
+Legacy `SOCIAL_SWEAT_*` env vars are still read but emit a warning.
 The script:

-- Ensures the Bucharest pilot hosts exist in Supabase auth, creating accounts when missing and echoing their credentials at the end of the run.
+- Ensures the Bucharest pilot hosts exist in Supabase auth and the mirrored `users` table, creating accounts when missing and echoing their credentials at the end of the run.
 - Upserts the matching `profiles`, `user_sport_profiles`, venues, activities, and sessions tied to the doWhat pilot seed tag.
 - Inserts matching `session_open_slots` rows, so the Find a 4th player carousel immediately has ranked inventory after a mobile refresh.
+- Runs a post-seed verification pass to confirm every host has profile + user rows and each seeded session still points at the expected host (the same invariants `pnpm health` enforces).

-Follow up with `pnpm verify:social-sweat` (same env vars) to confirm the hosts, venues, activities, sessions, open-slot rows, and host attendance records exist before running demos.
+Follow up with `pnpm verify:dowhat` (same env vars) to confirm the hosts, venues, activities, sessions, open-slot rows, and host attendance records exist before running demos.

 If the seed fails because `auth.admin.createUser` returns a 500 and logs `new row violates row-level security` or `null value in column "user_id" of relation "profiles"`, the Supabase project is missing migration `040_profiles_handle_new_user.sql`.
 Re-run `pnpm db:migrate` (with `SUPABASE_DB_URL` set) to apply the migration so the trigger writes the `user_id` column before reseeding.

 Need to run health or verification commands before the doWhat seed is ready?
-Set `SOCIAL_SWEAT_HEALTH_SKIP=true` in the same shell (e.g. `SOCIAL_SWEAT_HEALTH_SKIP=true pnpm health`) to temporarily bypass the verifier without editing code.
+Set `DOWHAT_HEALTH_SKIP=true` in the same shell (e.g. `DOWHAT_HEALTH_SKIP=true pnpm health`) to temporarily bypass the verifier without editing code.
 Only rely on the skip flag while staging environments or CI intentionally omit the Bucharest pilot data.

 ### Session share previews (Open Graph)

 - Every session page (`/sessions/[id]`) now exposes dynamic Open Graph + Twitter metadata via `generateMetadata` plus a dedicated OG image endpoint at `/sessions/[id]/opengraph-image`.
 The ImageResponse renders the doWhat gradient, remaining slot count, required skill label, venue, host, and start time so WhatsApp/iMessage previews highlight exactly what the host still needs.
 - Sharing a session link automatically hits the same metadata.
-To verify manually, open `http://localhost:3002/sessions/<id>/opengraph-image` (replace `<id>` with a real session UUID or one from `pnpm seed:social-sweat`).
+To verify manually, open `http://localhost:3002/sessions/<id>/opengraph-image` (replace `<id>` with a real session UUID or one from `pnpm seed:dowhat`).
 The PNG output should show the sport name, slot pill, venue, host, and time on the emerald gradient.
 - When testing on WhatsApp or Slack, make sure the dev server is publicly accessible (e.g., via `ngrok http 3002`) so the crawler can fetch both the HTML metadata and the OG route.
 No authentication is required for the image endpoint, so avoid leaking private sessions outside trusted tunnels.

 Need to tear the pilot data down?
-Run `pnpm rollback:social-sweat` with the same Supabase env vars.
+Run `pnpm rollback:dowhat` with the same Supabase env vars.
 It deletes the seeded sessions, open slots, venues, activities, sport profiles, profiles, and the host auth users so you can reseed from scratch.

-See `docs/social_sweat_pilot_validation.md` for the full pilot validation checklist (env vars, seeding, mobile/web verification, and troubleshooting steps).
+See `docs/dowhat_pilot_validation.md` for the full pilot validation checklist (env vars, seeding, mobile/web verification, and troubleshooting steps).

 Use these commands before demos to ensure real data for Bangkok appears in both web and mobile map listings.